martijnrusschen/Wordpress-ToDo/README.md

-Wordpress-ToDo
+Wordpress ToDo
 ==============

-Simple ToDo plugin for Wordpress
+Simple ToDo plugin for Wordpress.
+Install the plugin and just go to [Wordpress URL]/todo.